GUIDE 2024

 A UX writer drafts multiple copies for a single option/button.
 They merge the data collected from research into their writing to drive cohesive product narratives.
 With this data, they iterate multiple times for a single microcopy.

-Keep in mind that, UX writers carry these iterations with the assistance of the product design team.
-The UX design is as important in UX writing as the microcopy is for a good user experience.
+Keep in mind that UX writers carry out these iterations with the assistance of the product design team.
+UX design is as important in UX writing as microcopy is for a good user experience.
 Thus, user experience writers work along with UX designers to accomplish this hurdle.

 Apart from the UX designer’s assistance, a content strategist plays an important role in this step.
 Sometimes, a UX writer has to play the role of content strategist and UX designer at the same time.
-Although these roles are not officially granted but as you know that UX writing involves the familiarity of multiple skills.
+Although these roles are not officially granted, as you know, UX writing also involves presentation skills and familiarity with multiple skills.

-Keeping in view different aspects of UX designers and content strategists, a UX writer drafts microcopies in multiple ways.
-This can also include multiple design options for each iteration, thus the spectrum of final choice is broad.
+Considering different aspects of UX designers and content strategists, a UX writer drafts microcopies in multiple ways.
+This can also include multiple design options for each iteration; thus, the spectrum of final choice is broad.

 The final choice for a microcopy depends on whatever iteration helps the users most and follows the business and product goals.
-Hence, the winning choice has to go through various tests to crosscheck target goals.
+Hence, the winning choice has to undergo various tests to cross-check target goals.

 4. Refine the Copies and their Iterations

-In addition to that, user experience writers proofread the microcopies for any grammatical mistakes or typos.
-As UX writing uses the technical writing rules, hence they make sure that technical jargon and passive voice sentences are avoided.
+In addition, user experience writers proofread the microcopies for any grammatical mistakes or typos.
+Since UX writing uses technical writing rules, they avoid technical jargon and passive voice sentences.

-Furthermore, the copies are refined with the condition that these are readable for users of all ages and technical proficiencies.
+Furthermore, the copies are refined to be readable by users of all ages and with technical proficiencies.

 Sometimes, the written copies are sent to a third person to analyze.
 This analysis is made to catch the initial impressions.
 A user experience writing microcopy passes if the impressions are normal or positive.
-On the other hand, if the impressions are confusing then that specific iteration is rejected.
+On the other hand, if the impressions are confusing,, that specific iteration is rejected.

 Now you’d understand why there was the need for multiple iterations.
 Hence, a UX writer has to follow precautionary measures like these to avoid any repetitive tasks.

-This UX refinement task is also among UX writers’ duties, as we have told before that UX writing is a multi-skill field.
-UX writers check whether the microcopies and UX design resonate or not with the brand voice.
-And based on this check, a design or copy is refined to make it more user and business-centered.
+This UX refinement task is also among UX writers’ duties, as we have said before that UX writing is a multi-skill field.
+UX writers check whether the microcopies and UX design resonate with the brand voice.
+Based on this check, a design or copy is refined to make it more user—and business-centered.

 Just as UX research leads to identifying product aspects, testing leads to a focused product.
-This requires UX writers to conduct quality assurance tests before launching a product.
+This requires UX writers to conduct quality assurance tests before launching a product and work alongside the development and marketing teams to ensure that the product is intuitive, especially for first-time users.

 Apart from QA testing, UX writers are responsible to conduct A/B testing as well.
 A/B testing involves the judgment of various iterations.
 The different iterations UX writer composed are beta-tested initially to check the response of visitors.